EzraWeller/governance-paradox/README.txt

 and the fewest total problems solved (resources).

 Three algorithms are tested here:
-1) "Paradox" - Meant to solve the paradox of democracy requiring each group member to have equal influence to be fair and experts to have extra influence to be effective, this algorithm first discovers the top 10 preferred problems in as few steps as it can, then asks only the experts in those problems to solve them.
+1) "Two-layered" - Meant to solve the paradox of democracy requiring each group member to have equal influence to be fair and experts to have extra influence to be effective, this algorithm first discovers the top 10 preferred problems in as few steps as it can, then asks only the experts in those problems to solve them.